s-gregorini003/personal-website/content/post/AAE.md

 ## Introduction

 The aim of the project is to design and manufacture Passive Destructive Interference (PDI) absorbers using Additive Manufacturing (AM) techniques and then to evaluate their performance through a low cost, self-built impedance tube.
-The main outcome of the measurement process is a set of diagrams of the normal absorption factor α of the specimens as a function of frequency in a mid-low spectrum range.
-As suggested by Godbold (2007) and Setaki (2015) the sound absorption curves will be then analyzed using two values:
+The main outcome of the measurement process is a set of diagrams of the normal absorption factor of the specimens as a function of frequency in a mid-low spectrum range.
+The sound absorption curves will be then analyzed to determine the effects of the tested geometries and to verify if the experimental results agree with the values expected from the samples in the design phase.
-- The frequency of peak sound absorption
-- The half-power bandwidth of the peak

-These values will be used to determine the effects of the tested geometries and to verify if the experimental results agree with the values expected from the samples in the design phase.
-To achieve this, measurement equipment and samples must be designed and a measurement of α has to be done for each sample according to the methodology explained in Section 4.3.

 ## Theory and Methodology

-According to the theory (Setaki, 2015, p.
-5) the samples are designed to absorb specific frequencies through passive destructive interference.
+The investigated devices are designed to absorb specific frequencies through passive destructive interference.
 These frequencies depend mainly on the specimen's geometry, and can be calculated in advance through the following equation

-<div>$$f_n = {(2n-1)*c\over 2L}$$</div>
+{{< figure src="/img/aae/equation.jpg" caption="" >}}

 Where *L* (m) is the length of the cavity and *c* (m/s) is the speed of sound in the air.